 - A law and social thought major.
 UT is one of the few universities in the region — and the only state university in Ohio — to offer this major.
 Students in this interdisciplinary, undergraduate program study law in a liberal arts context, with faculty in the departments of humanities and social sciences.
 It incorporates courses developed for the major, a unique pro-seminar for student/faculty discussion and a field experience (study abroad, community work or an internship).

 - Pre-law track in paralegal studies.
-93% of the graduates of UToledo’s ABA-approved paralegal studies program who go on to law school pass the bar on their first tries.
+93% of the graduates of UToledo’s ABA-approved paralegal studies program who go on to law school pass the bar on their first attempts.
 Our program in the College of Health and Human Services is a national demonstration program, and one of the nation’s best.
 Graduates who have GPAs of 3.5 or better and score in the top 50% on the LSAT are guaranteed admission to The University of Toledo College of Law.

 Students learn from attorneys in an on-campus, state-of-the-art courtroom.
 The curriculum includes courses instrumental to promoting critical thinking and analytical skills.
 Students also complete an internship in the legal field.